liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

-# Installing the Liferay Mobile SDK for Android [](id=installing-the-liferay-mobile-sdk-for-android)
+# Installing the Liferay Mobile SDK and Liferay Screens for Android

-You must install the Liferay Mobile SDK in your Android app so that it can interact with the Guestbook portlet.
-The Mobile SDK you built for the Guestbook portlet contains only the classes and methods required to call the portlet's remote services.
-You also need to install the Mobile SDK that contains the classes and methods required to call Liferay's built-in remote services.
-This article shows you how to do both.
-When you finish, you'll be ready to retrieve guestbooks and their entries from the portal.
+You must install the Guestbook Mobile SDK in your Android app so it can interact with the Guestbook portlet.
+Note that this Mobile SDK contains only the classes and methods required to call the portlet's remote services.
+To use Screenlets, like Login Screenlet, you also need to install Liferay Screens.
+Installing Screens also installs the Liferay Mobile SDK needed to call Liferay's built-in remote services.

+This article shows you how to install the Guestbook Mobile SDK and Liferay Screens.
+When you finish, you'll be ready to authenticate users and retrieve guestbooks and entries from the portal.

 ## Installing the Guestbook Mobile SDK [](id=installing-the-guestbook-mobile-sdk)